 Carve out time for yourself - If at all possible, try to schedule at least 30 minutes a day for yourself to be completely alone.
 Whether you and your spouse are still stuck in the same house, or you are separated and living only with your children, it is crucial to have some time to yourself.
 This, in turn, will help everyone else you are sharing your household with while being forced to stay home.

 Put time limits on arguments - Whether you and your teenager are noticeably at each other’s throats, or the spouse you are divorcing will not give an argument a rest, psychologists recommend saying no and shutting down quarrels when your mind and body tell you that you have had enough.
 Take a walk around the neighborhood, retreat to separate rooms, or make a phone call to someone within your support circle.
 Be aware, however, that if you are fearful for your safety, it may be critical to call the authorities for help.

 Set boundaries on divorce talk - Communication is important — possibly now, more than ever before.
 When it comes to matters surrounding your impending divorce, make it clear to your spouse that you will only discuss such matters during designated, scheduled-out times, with a mediator, or with your attorney present.
 The types of boundaries you draw and how hard you draw them may depend on whether or not your divorce is turning out to be a contentious one or a mutual, civil decision between both parties.

 If divorce tensions at home are ramping up in light of the Coronavirus, speak with a dedicated Naperville divorce lawyer right away.
-Talk with our competent team at Mevorah Law Offices LLC by calling us at 630-755-6426 today.
+Talk with our competent team at Mevorah & Giglio Law Offices by calling us at 630-755-6426 today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: